pouyajr/Final2600/README.md

-# Bookstore Project
+# Pouya's Bookstore Project

 ## Introduction
-Welcome to the Bookstore project.
+Welcome to the Pouya's Bookstore project.
 This application provides a platform for users to browse and purchase books online, offering a wide range of titles and genres.

 ## Features
-- **User Accounts**: Separate roles for administrator, registered users, and guests with tailored functionalities.
+- **User Accounts**: Separate roles for administrator, registered users, and guests with tailored and different functionalities.
-- **Catalog Management**: Admins can add books to the catalog.
+- **Catalog Management**: Admins can add books to the catalog and view orders of customers.
-- **Search and Filter**: Users can choose books and purchase them through the website.
+- **Search and Filter**: Users can choose books and purchase them through the website through a variety of options.
 - **Order Processing**: Registered users can place orders and track their status.

 ## Installation